Try Living While Black

-Fight racism in 15 minutes.
+Fight racism in 15 minutes a week.

 Create social impact every Friday morning.

-Follow the journey to zero-racism.
+Join the journey to zero-racism.

 I HAVE COUNTLESS STORIES, AS DO MANY OTHERS.